thaliproject/Thali_CordovaPlugin/README.md

 To use Thali in a Cordova project one must do the following:

+5. Make sure to add whatever platforms you are using in Cordova using `cordova platform add`
 1. Add a subfolder to www named jxcore (case sensitivity matters)
 2. Inside the jxcore folder create the app.js for your application
 3. Inside the jxcore folder create the package.json for your application
  * `jx npm init` provides an easy to use wizard that will create a basic package.json file
-4. Inside the jxcore folder run the command `jx npm install thali --save`
+4. Inside the jxcore folder run the command `jx install thali --save --autoremove "*.gz"`
-5. Make sure to add whatever platforms you are using in Cordova using `cordova platform add`
+ * We have had repeated issues with downloads from GitHub not working correctly with unzip.
+One will see errors like "invalid distance too far back" or
+ "invalid signature".
+Worry not, just repeat the install command.
 6. Make sure to run `cordova build` as this is critical to moving key files into place

 Now you can run your app.

 Note that Thali uses a subdirectory in your project called thaliDontCheckin to manage certain downloads.
 Per the name of the directory, please don't check it in to your repro.

+If you want to upgrade to a newer version of Thali_CordovaPlugin all you have to do is just edit your package.json with the version you want and then run 'jx install --autoremove "*.gz"'.
+This will automatically update the Javascript files as well as uninstall the old plugin and install the new plugin.

 ### Documentation